 Mistaken Identification

 Studies have shown that mistaken identification is a common reason for a wrongful conviction.
-There are a wide range of factors causing an eyewitness the inability to correctly identify criminal suspects.
+There are a wide range of factors that cause an eyewitness to be unable to correctly identify criminal suspects.

-These crucial factors include stressful heat of the moment – fixation on the weapon – intoxicated eyewitness – passing of time – and even police detectives making improper suggestions.
+These crucial factors include stressful heat of the moment – fixation on the weapon – intoxicated eyewitnesses – passing of time – and even police detectives making improper suggestions.

 There is an inherent unreliability of eyewitness testimony.
 This is especially true when an eyewitness is facing a stressful life or death situation – and their memory is unreliable.

-This is not to suggest eyewitness are intentionally lying.
-They might honestly believe they observed someone at the crime scene, when it fact it was someone else.
+This is not to suggest that eyewitnesses are intentionally lying.
+They might honestly believe they observed someone at the crime scene when, in fact, it was someone else.

-There are other factors that contribute to false identification, such as personal bias, assumption, and even confusion could cause a witness to improperly identify a murder suspect.
+Other factors contribute to false identification, such as personal bias, assumption, and even confusion could cause a witness to identify a murder suspect improperly.

 Heat of Passion